-You have picked the right outfit, practiced your answers, and readied yourself to negotiate.
+You have picked the right outfit, practiced your answers, and readied yourself but you’re not calm.

 Before you take the leap and go to the interview, practice a few strategies to reduce stress.